Understanding Varicocele and Its Impact on Male Fertility

 - Eat a balanced, antioxidant-rich diet

-- Manage chronic stress and inflammation.
-Read: Effect of Stress on Male Fertility
+Manage chronic stress and inflammation.
+Read:

-When to Seek Help
+When to seek help

 Men should consult a healthcare provider or fertility specialist if they: